The People’s Choice Award is back for its second year at the AVDC Design Awards!

-Voting closes on Sunday 24 November 2019 and the results will be announced following this year’s awards ceremony which will takes place on Thursday 5 December 2019.
+Thank you to everyone who had their say.
+The voting is now closed and the results will be announced following this year’s awards ceremony which will take place on Thursday 5 December 2019.

 Following a review of all the nominations received for the AVDC Design Awards 2019, the following projects have been shortlisted: